Spinach and mushroom omelette

 - Add salt to eggs and slightly beat them.
 Set mixture aside.

-- Let eggs cook until light brown.
+- Cook eggs until light brown.

-- Let stand for 1 minute; fold omelette again and flip over.
+- Let stand for 1 minute.
+Fold omelette again and flip over.
 Transfer to serving plate.

 - You can experiment with different ingredients or change them to your liking - such as substituting the mozzarella with your favorite cheese.
 However, the mozzarella is what creates the cheesy texture and improves the taste.